 | Lever | $7,200-9,600 | $240-320 | 4-6 weeks |

-Remember that cost per hire from bad hiring decisions dwarfs software costs.
-An executive mis-hire costs 3-5x their annual salary.
-If better ATS software prevents even one bad senior hire, it pays for itself many times over.
+The cost of bad hiring decisions dwarfs software costs - an executive mis-hire costs 3-5x their annual salary, so preventing even one bad senior hire pays for the software many times over.

 Final Verdict

 For most companies: Choose Workable.
-The Standard plan at $279/month delivers 90% of what you need at 20% of enterprise ATS pricing.
-The AI features actually work, unlimited users eliminate per-seat costs, and implementation takes weeks instead of months.
-It’s the rare software that delivers on its promises.
+The Standard plan at $279 per month delivers 90% of what you need at 20% of enterprise pricing - working AI features, unlimited users, and implementation in weeks not months.

 For enterprise recruiting teams: Choose Greenhouse.
-Yes, it’s expensive and complex, but at scale the structured interviewing framework and advanced analytics become essential.
-If you’re hiring 100+ people annually and bad hires cost millions, the investment is justified.
+It is expensive and complex, but at scale the structured interviewing framework and analytics become essential when bad hires cost millions.

 For startups watching every dollar: Choose JazzHR.
-The Pro plan gives you professional ATS capabilities for $420/month with unlimited users and no hidden fees.
-You’ll eventually outgrow it, but it’s the smart choice when you’re making fewer than 20 hires per year.
+The Pro plan gives you professional ATS capabilities for $420 per month with unlimited users and no hidden fees.

 For SMBs needing HR+ATS: Choose BambooHR.
-The integrated onboarding alone saves enough administrative time to justify the higher cost.
-If you need HR software anyway, getting recruiting included simplifies your tech stack significantly.
+The integrated onboarding alone saves enough administrative time to justify the higher cost when you need HR software anyway.

 Frequently Asked Questions